RunestoneInteractive/InstructorGuide/_sources/CustomCourses/createCourse.rst

     Figure 6: The page that is shown while the custom course is building

-7. Your students can register for your custom course by using the unique name that you used when you created your custom course by clicking on the following link `Registration <http://interactivepython.org/runestone/default/user/register>`_..
-If they already have a login on Runestone Interactive they can add another course.
+7. Your students can register for your custom course by using the unique name that you used when you created your custom course at the following link `Registration <http://interactivepython.org/runestone/default/user/register>`_..
+If they already have a login on Runestone Interactive they can simply add another course.